fluent/fluent-bit-docs/pipeline/outputs/elasticsearch.md

     # ...
 ```

-For records that do nor have the field `kubernetes.namespace_name`, the default prefix, `logstash` will be used.
+For records that do not have the field `kubernetes.namespace_name`, the default prefix, `logstash` will be used.